Question: What items can hold up my Award?

 Question: Can I submit a request for a SECOND no-cost extension?

-Answer: Some federal sponsors may not consider a request for a second extension.
-When a second request is allowed, it requires direct review by the sponsor and a lead-time of approximately 60 days prior to the project termination date.
-Consult the terms and conditions of your award agreement, sponsor guidelines, or contact ORA for guidance.
-Please note that second requests always require more detailed justification than first requests and some sponsors require budget sheets for remaining funds and a justification.
+Answer: It depends.
+Some federal sponsors may not consider a request for a second extension.
+When a second request is allowed, it requires sponsor approval and a lead-time of approximately 60 days prior to the project termination date.
+Consult the terms and conditions of your award or contact ORA for guidance.
+Please note that second requests usually require a more detailed justification for the extension request.
+Also, some sponsors require a budget broken down by budget category of funds remaining, including a budget justification.

 Question: Who can help me if I have questions?